Ramana Maharshi – the nectar of spiritual achievement was his daily taste

 Arthur Osborne

-Frank H. Humphreys, his first Western disciple, told the story that he first met Sri Ramana Maharishi ina dream, then identified him with the help of photographs, and when he finally got to meet him physically, he looked him in the eye for half an hour:
+Frank H. Humphreys, his first Western disciple, said that he first met Sri Ramana Maharishi in a dream, then identified him with photographs, and when he finally came to meet him physically he looked him in the eye for half an hour:

-“He has not altered his expression of deep contemplation at all.
+“He did not change his expression of deep contemplation at all.
 I began to realize that the body is the temple of the spirit.
-I could only feel that his body was not a man but was the instrument of God, that it was totally an embodiment of what God means more extraordinary.
+I could only feel that his body was not a man but was God’s instrument, that he was totally an embodiment of what God means most extraordinary.
 My sensations were indescribable.”

 Frank H. Humphreys

-“These are classes that should be written in gold letters in the calendar of our lives,” Paul Brunton said, referring to his meeting with Ramana Maharishi.
-Appreciate to him the simplicity and modesty that he managed to maintain beyond the atmosphere of genuine spiritual greatness around him.
-He said that the presence of people like maharishi ensures the continuity of our connection with divinity and that we must accept the fact that such a wise man appears to reveal something to us and not to convince us of something.
+“There are hours that should be written in golden letters in the calendar of our lives,” said Paul Brunton referring to his meeting with Ramana Maharishi.
+He appreciated the simplicity and modesty that he managed to maintain beyond the atmosphere of authentic spiritual greatness around him.
+He said that the presence of people like Maharishi ensures the continuity of our connection with the divinity and that we must accept that such a sage appears to reveal something to us and not to convince us of something.

-There is no difference between God, Spiritual Guide and Self
+There is no difference between God, the Spiritual Guide, and the Self

 „Ghidul spiritual este deopotrivă în afară și înăuntru.
 Din afară el dă un impuls minții să se întoarcă înăuntru.
 Din interior el atrage mintea spre Sine și o ajută să se liniștească.
 Iată harul unui Ghid spiritual.
 Nu există diferență între Dumnezeu, Ghid spiritual și Sine.
 Ghidul spiritual e înăuntru.
 Meditația are rolul de a destrăma ideea ignorantă că el este numai afară.
 Dacă el este un străin pe care îl aștepți, atunci e destinat să dispară… care poate fi utilitatea unei ființe trecătoare ca asta?
 Dar câtă vreme gândești că ești separat sau că ești trupul cu mădularele lui, este necesar și un Ghid spiritual exterior și va apărea ca având un corp.
 Când va înceta greșita identificare cu corpul, se va vedea că Ghidul spiritual nu este altcineva decât Sinele.”